ozyurtf/cpu-scheduler/README.md

   while (turn == process && interested[other] == TRUE) {}
     // If its current process turn and and the other process is in its critical region,
-    // keep waiting until the other process leaves it's critical region.
+    // keep waiting until the other process leaves its critical region,
+    // in other words until interested[other] == FALSE.
 }

 void leave_region(int process) {